la10736/rstest/README.md

 test result: ok.
 5 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-If you need to just indicate a bunch of values for which you
+If you need to just providing a bunch of values for which you
-need to run your test you can use `var => [list, of, values]`
+need to run your test, you can use `var => [list, of, values]`
 syntax:

 ```rust